rsdlab/WebCamera_compress/README.md

 =============================
+Important Information
+=============================
 Now, This component is integrated to WebCamera RT component !
-=============================

 Web Camera RTC with common camera interface and compressed image data transmission.